hellpig/collatz/README.md

 * In kern2, I always had to move const struct uint128_t UINT128_MAX = {~(ulong)0, ~(ulong)0} into the actual kernel.
 * For my Intel HD Graphics 4000, I often had to change all instances of -cl-std=CL2.0 to -cl-std=CL1.2 in the host code.
 Simply not specifying the OpenCL version also works!
 * I think I always have to get rid of all goto statements in the kernels.
 I don't really know if this is always required because only my macOS code actually runs successfully!
 For sure, macOS didn't like certain goto statements in the kernels (though perhaps just goto statements that I no longer use for any of my codes).
 Because I couldn't figure out why these goto statements were creating issues, I decided to get rid of all goto statements.
 Getting rid of goto statements wasn't super hard: (1) several goto statements can be replaced with logic using variable R, and (2) the rest of the goto statements can be replaced with logic of an int you create (I called mine go or stop, initialized to 1 or 0).
 * Using Beignet on Linux, I had to change %llu to %lu in the kernels (as previously discussed).
+Newer Intel OpenCL Linux drivers do not require %lu.
 * On macOS, I had to write my own ctz() function!
 I shouldn't have to do this!
 * For my Intel HD Graphics 4000, the variable TASK_SIZE_KERNEL2 must be reduced because my GPU has a watchdog timer of about 5 seconds.
 A better fix would be to change my kern2 to run only a fraction of the h values, then I could call clEnqueueNDRangeKernel() multiple times so that each call would take less than 5 seconds, so this is how I did it!